A true fit: Fast growing, innovative technology company embraces next-gen internal audit with eye on the future

-Organizations striving for excellence are increasingly becoming interested in a new vision of what internal audit can be.
-They are recognizing that the internal audit function could be much more than a corporate rule enforcer and could transform into a valuable risk adviser to the business instead.
+Organisations striving for excellence are increasingly becoming interested in a new vision of what internal audit can be.
+They are recognising that the internal audit function could be much more than a corporate rule enforcer and could transform into a valuable risk adviser to the business instead.

 The chief audit executive (CAE) took the lead on reinventing the department to align with the company’s core values.
 The CAE wanted an audit function that was more focused, more directed and more capable of providing insights to senior management.
 He asked Protiviti to assist with articulating annual goals for the department and with developing a strategy for attracting, retaining and developing internal audit team members who could execute on that vision.

 The CAE embraced Protiviti’s next-gen internal audit framework to guide the internal audit transformation.
 The framework consists of twelve transformative areas that address competencies, qualities and components in three broad categories: enabling technology, methodology and governance.
-These areas can be approached in any sequence; in this case, the CAE prioritized the areas that would bring his organization the biggest and earliest rewards.
+These areas can be approached in any sequence; in this case, the CAE prioritised the areas that would bring his organisation the biggest and earliest rewards.

 Our next-gen internal audit framework brought an innovative approach to help our client set a new vision, operating model and people development framework for the future of internal audit.